autotbx/automation-toolbox/README.md

 ## Ansible code generation

 The code is generated from the modules ansibleAttributes key.
 These attributes take the attributes heritence from the referenced templates.
+Each module that have a *target* ansibleAttributes defined will be added to the inventory/playbook definition.

 # Objects definitions